Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 <ins>[index.html - Mobile](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-lighthouse-mobile-index.jpg)</ins>
 * **Performance 73:** I thought I could fix this by reducing the size of images but it didn't so need to keep this on hold as there are some other issues that I didn't have time to look at for the moment
 * **Accessibility 95:** OK
 * **Best Practices 86:** Fixed by adding rel="noopener" on a tag which has _blank.
-Also, removed one of javaScript that I copied from Font Awesome CDN that didn't need to be on index.html
+Also, removed one of JavaScript that I copied from Font Awesome CDN that didn't need to be on index.html
 * **SEO 92:** OK

 **Note:**
-*Regarding the issues of Performance, I looked these with my mentor however we weren't able to solve the issues.Please refer the final testing section for more details*
+*Regarding the issues of Performance, I looked these with my mentor however we weren't able to solve the issues.
+Please refer the final testing section for more details*

 <ins>[index.html - Desktop](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/pre-test-lighthouse-desktop-index.jpg)</ins>
 * **Performance 92:** OK